AI Use Cases/Law Firms

 Automated Workflow Execution

 Day-to-day, IT & Cybersecurity teams shift from reactive ticket triage to proactive oversight.
-The AI handles 70-80% of L1 volume autonomously: password resets with MFA verification, access grants tied to matter hierarchies, basic system troubleshooting scripts, and knowledge base routing for procedural questions.
+The working target is 70-80% of L1 volume handled autonomously: password resets with MFA verification, access grants tied to matter hierarchies, basic system troubleshooting scripts, and knowledge base routing for procedural questions.
 Complex requests - new user provisioning requiring conflict checks, access to restricted matter types, or cybersecurity policy exceptions - surface to human IT staff with full context pre-loaded.
 Partners and associates never touch the ticket queue; they submit requests through Slack or email, receive resolution confirmations, and return to billable work.

 A Systems-Level Fix

-This is a systems-level fix because it eliminates the decision-making layer entirely.
-The AI understands law firm operational topology - practice group structures, matter confidentiality levels, user role hierarchies, and compliance requirements - rather than generic ticket fields.
+This is a systems-level fix because it removes the manual triage layer.
+The AI understands how a law firm actually runs - practice group structures, matter confidentiality levels, user role hierarchies, and compliance requirements - rather than generic ticket fields.
 It learns from every resolution, improving classification accuracy and reducing false escalations.
 Over 12 months, the system becomes a knowledge repository that IT can query to identify systemic training gaps, access control drift, and cybersecurity exposure patterns.

 How It Works